Brent B. Olthuis

 "Defrosting Delgamuukw" (2001) 12 National Journal of Constitutional Law 385

-Brent sits on the Provincial Council of the Canadian Bar Association, BC Branch and was from August 2013 until August 2015 the co-chair of the CBABC’s Administrative Law Section.
+Brent serves on the Board of Directors for the BC Law Institute, a not-for-profit law reform agency working to improve and modernize the law.
+Brent also sits on the Provincial Council of the Canadian Bar Association, BC Branch and was from August 2013 until August 2015 the co-chair of the CBABC’s Administrative Law Section.
 He was a member of the CBA national working group that produced the Review of Judicial Conduct Process of the Canadian Judicial Council in July 2014.